raganwald/raganwald.github.com/_posts/2014-08-22-chickens-and-pigs.md

 ![Textbooks](/assets/images/textbooks.png)

-Textbooks are not just expensive, they're usualy terrible.
+Textbooks are not just expensive, they're usually terrible.
 If they were great, the cost would be a minor concern.
 But when you have a medicore product, it's natural to resent being forced to pay through the nose to own it.

 ### terrible textbooks